 EPA’s focus on the health risks of PFAS is “about following the science,” says Chris Moody, AWWA regulatory technical manager.
 “If the science is sound, we support it.”
 The group is confident PFOA, PFOS and PFBS compounds pose risks.
 More information on four others will be known by 2025, he says.

 A key question is whether drinking water contamination can be more effectively addressed at point of release into the environment rather than in water systems.
-EPA also is focused on data linked to the presence of PFAS and treatment in wastewater discharges from manufacturers and downstream users.
-It is evaluating whether such discharges need regulation through national effluent limitation guidelines.
+EPA also is focused on data linked to the presence of PFAS in wastewater discharges from manufacturers and downstream users and their treatment.
+The agency is evaluating whether such discharges need regulation through national effluent limitation guidelines.

 Meanwhile, Wisconsin Manufacturers & Commerce, a statewide trade association, sued the state Dept. of Natural Resources in late March for steps being taken to develop PFOS and PFOA water quality standards, which the group claims only the Wisconsin Legislature can set because of the rules’ anticipated compliance cost for businesses and local governments.
 “It is uncertain if this regulation will even be allowed to move forward,” the business group said.